West Virginia Surgical Stapler Lawsuits

 The Manufacturer: While makers of these devices often try to focus the blame towards operating doctors or staff, there are significant liabilities against manufacturers that are a part of numerous lawsuits.

 Medical Providers: There is also the chance that you were injured by medical malpractice.
-If the surgical stapler and staples were used inappropriately, you may also have a medical malpractice claim.
-These can stem from a variety of situations, such as using the stapler incorrectly, using the wrong staples, or even using staples when a different solution would have been appropriate.
+If the surgical stapler and staples were misused, you may also have a medical malpractice claim.
+These can stem from various situations, such as misusing the stapler, using the wrong staples, or even using staples when a different solution would have been appropriate.

 It’s best to speak with an experienced dangerous medical device attorney to determine if one or both parties may be liable in your case.